cyberelon/device-spoof/README.md

 # Spoof your device
-* This modules enables widevine L1 support for Netflix, allowing it to spoof your device model and and manufacturer.
+* This modules enables widevine L1 support for Netflix and Google photos unlimited storage [High Quality], allowing it to spoof your device model and and manufacturer.
 * Compatible with any Xiaomeme phone with L1 Certification by default
 * This module does not alter your system.
 * XDA thread https://forum.xda-developers.com/poco-f1/how-to/widevine-l1-neflix-t4181651/post83787201#post83787201